The neighborhood Mesh Network

 Rack Mounted servers in data center

 As Google can verify.
-According to the NYT piece: Google Details Electricity Usage, Google said its operations draw approximately 260 million watts continuously to run their online services and office buildings.
+According to the NYT piece: Google Details Electricity Usage, Google said its operations draw approximately 260 million watts continuously to run its online services and office buildings.
 That figure includes all of the e-mail applications, Youtube videos, Google searches, Google documents, etc. That works out to be about 6.24 million KWh per day or 21,292,752,000 BTU per day.
 Here are some of the amounts and costs for other fuels:

 Those figures do not take into account the efficiency of the generation process.
 For example, the average coal fired power plant is 32% efficient, thus the actual tonnage of coal needed to produce 6.24 million KWh is 1,376 at a cost of $215,194.
 Other fuels have similar electrical conversion efficiency, with the internal combustion engine being about 19% efficiency for any given fuel.